Chapter Ten · Financial Literacy

 At what age should I start teaching my child about money?

-Research from the University of Cambridge shows that basic money habits are largely formed by age 7.
+Cambridge research shows that basic money habits are largely formed by age 7.
 Start with simple concepts (coins, choices, waiting) as early as age 3.
 By age 5, children can understand that money is earned through work and that saving means waiting for something you want.

 How much allowance should I give my child?

 A common guideline is $0.50 to $1.00 per week per year of age.
 A 7-year-old would receive $3.50 to $7.00 per week.
-Some families tie allowance to chores (earning model) while others provide a base allowance with opportunities to earn extra (hybrid model).
-The specific amount matters less than consistency and the financial lessons attached to it.
+Some families tie allowance to chores (earning model), others provide a base allowance with opportunities to earn extra (hybrid).
+The amount matters less than consistency and the lessons attached to it.

 Should allowance be tied to chores?

-Financial educators are split on this.
-The 'earning model' (pay per chore) teaches that money comes from work.
-The 'unconditional model' (flat weekly allowance) treats money management as a life skill, separate from household responsibilities.
-Many families use a hybrid: base chores are expected without pay, but extra tasks earn bonus money.
+Educators are split.
+The earning model (pay per chore) teaches that money comes from work.
+The unconditional model (flat weekly allowance) treats money management as a life skill, separate from household responsibilities.
+Many families use a hybrid: base chores expected without pay, extra tasks earn bonus money.

 What is the best app for teaching kids about money?

-For ages 6-12, Greenlight ($5.99/month) offers the most structured financial literacy curriculum with courses, quizzes, and real-money management.
+For ages 6 to 12, Greenlight ($5.99/month) offers the most structured curriculum with courses, quizzes, and real-money management.
 For ages 13+, Fidelity Youth (free) introduces real investing.
 FDIC Money Smart (free, government-run) provides curriculum resources for parents and educators.

 When should my child learn about investing?

-Introduce the basic concept of investing (owning a piece of a company) around age 10-12.
-By 13, platforms like Fidelity Youth allow teens to make real investments with parental oversight.
-The earlier children see compound growth in action (even in a savings account), the more naturally they understand investment concepts.
+Introduce the basic concept around age 10 to 12.
+By 13, platforms like Fidelity Youth allow real investments with parental oversight.
+The earlier children see compound growth in action (even in a savings account), the more naturally they understand investing.